“Everything I’m doing is allowing me to be healthier in the future.”

 Odyssey House and PRC’s other social rehabilitation programs are about providing an opportunity for people who feel like everyone else has given up on them.
 And to discover how to live their best life.

-If you would like to invest in programs that help individuals like Tracy to live their best life, please consider supporting PRC with a donation at this time.
-Your donation before May 31 will be matched dollar-for-dollar up to $15,000 by a generous challenge match by our board of directors to make even more of an impact.
+If you would like to invest in programs that help individuals like Tracy to live their best life, please consider making a donation to support PRC.